ArpNetworking/metrics-client-java/README.md

 The Maven Central repository is included by default.

-#### Vertx

-Users of Vertx need to depend on the vertx-extra package instead of the metrics-client package.
-The vertx-extra provides the necessary wrappers around the standard Java metrics client to work with the shared data model in Vertx.
-Special thanks to Gil Markham for contributing this work.
-For more information please see [metrics-vertx-extra/README.md](https://github.com/ArpNetworking/metrics-vertx-extra).

 ### MetricsFactory

 Your application should instantiate a single instance of MetricsFactory.
 For example: